Srinivasan (Tamil actor)

-Srinivasan (popularly known as Powerstar and sometimes simply Power) is an Indian actor, doctor, politician, comedian, producer, singer and businessman who has worked in the Tamil film industry.
+Srinivasan (known as Powerstar) is an Indian actor, doctor, politician, comedian, director, producer, singer and businessman who has worked in the Tamil film industry.
 Beginning his career as a medical practitioner, he moved into finance before embarking on making films starring himself.
 He then appeared in N. Santhanam's Kanna Laddu Thinna Aasaiya (2013) which gave him a breakthrough in receiving further offers for comedic roles.